Connexion: Exporting Records

 Unlike Sirsi, III has real-time exporting.
 When you click the Export button in Connexion, the record goes into Millennium immediately.
 It is possible to export records in batches, but that procedure requires several steps and will be used to load large files, such as records for e-books or government documents.
 There are no bibload reports to warn us of duplicate records or other errors, so catalogers will be expected to check their work carefully, both before and after the record is exported.

-- Edit record in Connexion as needed and save.
+- Edit record in Connexion and save to the local save file.

-- Add the Bib Location 949 field for correct Library/Collection using the correct macro from the usm3 keymap.
-If you are cataloging materials that will be held by multiple libraries/collections, add the other Bib Location code(s) to the 949 field following a comma.
+- Add the Bib Location 949 field for the Library/Collection using the correct macro from the usm3 keymap.
+When cataloging materials for multiple libraries/collections, add the other Bib Location code(s) to the 949 field following a comma.

 - Add the Item Record 949 for each item using the correct macro from the usm3 keymap.
 The macro will also add a 990 field for each item.
 Only one 990 field is required; delete all the rest.